Pateezai/short-url-python/README.md

 <img width="633" alt="image" src="https://github.com/Pateezai/short-url-python/assets/63127601/35824b8e-943d-4ac8-a913-52880637d423">

-So this version is the fristly version and it's about to show all of the link that have been shorten in DB and I haven't contonue developing this for keep forcus on just one stack(MERN)
+So this version is the firstly version and it's about to show all of the link that have been shorten in DB and I haven't contonue developing this for keep forcus on just one stack(MERN)